The 5 Legal Documents Every Missouri High School Graduate Needs

 Check Again After Big Changes

 Life pivots fast after high school.
-Lose touch with an agent.
-Move states.
-Deploy overseas.
-Every few years, or after any major change—marriage, a breakup, relocation—open the file and review.
-Don’t let old documents lock in the wrong person.
+Every few years, or after any major change—marriage, a breakup, relocation, military deployment—open the file and review.
+Don’t let old documents lock in the wrong person as your agent.

 Keep Them Handy and Don’t Hide the Key

 Locked away isn’t helpful if nobody can get to them in time.
-Tell your agents where they are.
+Tell your agents where the documents are.
 Make copies or look into safe electronic storage.
-Missouri attorneys often provide this service or can point you to a trusted option.
+Missouri attorneys often provide secure document storage or can point you to a trusted option.

 Don’t Ignore Your Online Life

 Cloud drives, social accounts, banking apps—you probably own more digital property than physical.
 Missouri law recognizes digital asset planning.
-Put your wishes on paper, either in a will or a dedicated authorization, so your accounts aren’t left adrift or seized by default.
+Put your wishes on paper, either in a will or a dedicated authorization, so your accounts aren’t left adrift by default.
+Learn more about legal plans every young adult in Missouri should make now.